mlaursen/react-md/packages/typography/README.md

 # @react-md/typography
-This package is for including typography for react-md.
+This package is for including typography for react-md as well as a simple helper component to render text.

 This source code of this package can be found at: https://github.com/mlaursen/react-md/tree/next/packages/typography